-When necessary to complete high school graduation requirements, the student may remain enrolled in school for a fifth year of instruction, unless the Superintendent or designee makes a finding that the student is reasonably able to complete district graduation requirements in time to graduate by the end of the fourth year of high school.
-(Education Code 46015) Accommodations, when necessary, the district shall provide accommodations to enable a pregnant or parenting student to access the educational program.
 A pregnant student shall have access to any services available to other students with temporary disabilities or medical conditions.
 The school shall provide reasonable accommodations to any lactating student to express breast milk, breastfeed an infant child, or address other needs related to breastfeeding.
-A student shall not incur an academic penalty for using any of these reasonable accommodations and shall be provided the opportunity to make up any work missed due to such use.
+A student shall not incur an academic penalty for using any of this reasonable accommodation and shall be provided with the opportunity to make up any work missed due to such use.
 Reasonable accommodations include, but are not limited to:

-Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child
+1. Access to a private and secure room, other than a restroom, to express breast milk or breastfeed an infant child.
+Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk.

-- 2. Permission to bring onto a school campus a breast pump and any other equipment used to express breast milk - 3.
-Access to a power source for a breast pump or any other equipment used to express breast milk - 4.
-Access to a place to store expressed breast milk safely - 5.
+- 2. Access to a power source for a breast pump or any other equipment used to express breast milk. - 3.
+Access to a place to store expressed breast milk safely. - 4.
 A reasonable amount of time to accommodate the student's need to express breast milk or breastfeed an infant child.